- Talk to a Career Adviser

 We are happy to meet with students and recent alumni (up to 5 years out) to discuss any career-related issues.
-All meetings are confidential.
-Initial meetings last 30 minutes.
+Our career advisers can help you:

-If you have documents that you would like a career counselor to review, please bring hard copies.
+If you have documents that you would like a career adviser to review, please bring hard copies.
 Also, if you are applying to a particular job, please bring the description with you.
 Be sure to take a look at some of the job search documents resources on this website before preparing your materials.
-Doing this will help to make your meeting with a career counselor more productive.
+Doing this will help to make your meeting with a career adviser more productive.

 - Mondays, 12:00-2:00 p.m.